 “My team works really hard but we can't seem to please everyone, all the time”

-Review and Reputation Management has become increasingly important and rather complicated.
+Online Review and Reputation Management have become increasingly important and rather complicated.

 Harvard recently found that "just one bad review can cost a company up to 30 customers".